hrishim/llvl_prog1_book/src/functions.md

     1. return leaving the result in w0

 The assembly code for *sum_of_n_recursive* is below.
 It is also available in the file exercises/functions/sum_of_n.s.
+We recommend readers to understand, compile and run the code.
+An exercise later in this section will give readers an opportunity to write their own recursive program.

 ```armasm
     // Recursive function to Find sum of all integers smaller than or equal to given number.